wlonk/arcadia/vingt-et-un.md

   7. The Chariot: travel
   8. Strength: courage
   9. The Hermit: barriers
-  10. The Wheel of Fortune: change
+  10. The Wheel of Fortune: prophesy
   11. Justice: truth
   12. The Hanged Man: travel between worlds
   13. Death: necromancy